squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 **ADSR->Depth switch** will apply the ADSR to the depth knob.

-**Fdbck knob** determines how much of the VCOs sine wave output is sent back to the modulator input.
+**Fdbk knob** determines how much of the VCOs sine wave output is sent back to the modulator input.
 While feedback FM is not as sophisticated as multi-operator FM, it has it's uses.
 And it's one of several ways a single kitchen-sink can produce dynamic timbres.

-**ADSR->Fbck switch**  will apply the ADSR to the Fbck knob.
+**ADSR->Fdbk switch**  will apply the ADSR to the Fdbk knob.

 **Shape knob** does different things depending on the setting of the Wave control.
 For the wave-folder weveform, the shape controls the amount of folding.
 Increasing will introduce more and more harmonics.
 For the Triangle<>Saw waveform it will be a triangle when the knob is all the way down, and gradually will morph to a sawtooth as the shape is increased.
 For the sin waveform it does nothing.